zaiisao/Documentation/en/faqs/audio_low.md

 ---
-title: How to solve the problem of low volume?
+title: How can I solve the problem of low volume?
 description:
 platform: All Platforms
-updatedAt: Tue Apr 28 2020 21:33:47 GMT+0800 (CST)
+updatedAt: Tue Aug 25 2020 16:04:54 GMT+0800 (CST)
 ---
-# How to solve the problem of low volume?
+# How can I solve the problem of low volume?
 ## Step 1: Self-check

 Check the following: